Flavor Patterns of Fundamental Particles from Quantum Entanglement?: Introduction

 Our study of entanglement for flavor physics was motivated by recent work on the interplay between entanglement in particle scattering and the emergence of global symmetries at low energies.
-Refs.~\cite{Beane:2018oxh,Low:2021ufv} showed that the suppression of spin-entanglement in non-relativistic $np$ scattering leads to Wigner's $SU(4)_{sm}$ spin-flavor symmetry~\cite{Wigner1995} and to the Schr\"odinger symmetry~\cite{Mehen:1999nd,Nishida:2007pj}. \Reff{Liu:2022grf} showed that the suppression of flavor-entanglement in scattering of octet baryons leads to enlarged symmetries consistent with phenomenology. \Reff{Carena:2023vjc} examined the entanglement produced by scattering in a generic two-Higgs doublet model, finding that vanishing entanglement leads to the maximal symmetry $SO(8)$. \footnote{\Reff{Chang:2024wrx} recently highlighted the importance of analyzing the entanglement properties of all different scattering channels between the external particles.} Based on these previous studies, we expected that suppressing entanglement for scattering involving flavor would again lead to enhanced symmetries, for example an enhanced $SU(3)$ flavor symmetry rotating all three quark generations.
+Refs.~\cite{Beane:2018oxh,Low:2021ufv,Liu:2022grf} showed that the suppression of spin-entanglement in non-relativistic baryon scattering leads to enlarged symmetries, such as Wigner's $SU(4)_{sm}$ spin-flavor symmetry~\cite{Wigner1995} for two flavors, $SU(16)$ for three, and the Schr\"odinger conformal invariance~\cite{Mehen:1999nd,Nishida:2007pj}. \Reff{Carena:2023vjc} examined the entanglement produced by scattering in a generic two-Higgs doublet model, finding that vanishing entanglement leads to the maximal symmetry $SO(8)$. \footnote{\Reff{Kowalska:2024kbs,Chang:2024wrx} recently highlighted the importance of analyzing the entanglement properties of all different scattering channels between the external particles.} Based on these previous studies, we expected that suppressing entanglement for scattering involving flavor would again lead to enhanced symmetries, for example an enhanced $SU(3)$ flavor symmetry rotating all three quark generations.

 Instead, the SM had something different in store for us, as interference between the diagrams in \Fig{fig:diagrams} leads to non-trivial flavor symmetry breaking effects when trying to minimize entanglement.
 Our measure of entanglement depends on the scattering kinematics, and we use the scattering angle $\Theta = 90^\circ$ as a baseline value and set the scattering energy $\sqrt{s}$ to be between the heaviest fermion in the spectrum and the electroweak scale.
 With these choices, we find that the CKM matrix that minimizes entanglement is approximately diagonal albeit with a non-zero Cabibbo angle $\theta_C \equiv \theta_{{\rm CKM},12}$, consistent with models featuring an approximate $U(2)$ flavor symmetry in the quark sector~\cite{Barbieri:1995uv,Barbieri:1996ww,Barbieri:2011ci}.
 By contrast, the PMNS matrix that minimizes entanglement is far from diagonal, with all entries of comparable size, reminiscent of the \emph{anarchic} flavor hypothesis in the lepton sector~\cite{Hall:1999sn,Haba:2000be}.
 These results could simply be a coincidence, of course, or they could be a harbinger for a new fundamental principle that determines flavor mixing parameters.